Startup Gov gives every entrepreneur a voice to government to create the conditions necessary for entrepreneurial success in Canada.

 Learn about the latest findings and trends from the Mastercard Index of Women Entrepreneurs Report.
 Representatives from the top 5 countries featured in the report were highlighted, including Israel, the United States, Switzerland, New Zealand, and Poland.
 Additionally, this interactive International Perspectives session began with a special fireside chat with Isabelle Hudon, former Ambassador of Canada to France and Monaco, now President and CEO of BDC – Canada’s bank for entrepreneurs.
 A champion of diversity and gender equality, Isabelle is BDC’s first woman CEO and also the co-founder of The A Effect, a program to empower ambitious women.

 The event will be aired twice to accommodate the different time zones.
 When registering, select the time that is most convenient for you.

 You can insert your postal code into this website to learn who your MP is https://www.ourcommons.ca/members/en

-Yes, as part of Startup Gov, Startup Canada historically hosted a large style conference in Ottawa during small business week, called Startup Day on the Hill.
-This year, we have decided to create virtual engagement opportunities over the span of four months as opposed to a one-day engagement.
+Yes, as part of Startup Gov, Startup Canada historically hosted a large style conference in Ottawa during BDC’s Small Business Week™, called Startup Day on the Hill.
+This year, we have decided to activate that event once again on October 20, along with other activities throughout the year.